When it comes to the taxes on fringe benefits, there’s no shortage of questions.

 - Food.
 Examples include catered lunches, in-office snacks, or meal allowances.

 - Family.
-Examples include day-care subsidies, tickets to a sporting event, or house-keeping services.
+Examples include day-care subsidies, tickets to a sporting event, house-keeping services, and family stipends.

 - Pets.
-Examples include providing dog-walking services, doggy-day-care, or pet insurance.
+Examples include providing dog-walking services, doggy-day-care, pet insurance, and pet care stipends.

 - Productivity or Tech.
 Giving people noise-cancelling headphones, productivity software, or desk organizers.